RichardS0207/Cybersecurity-Elk-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
+  - Jump box and load balancers limit access to assets
+  - It ensures that high avalability and reliablity by sending requests to server that are online only
+  - Load balancers protects against DDOS attacks since it distributes traffic
+  - Distributes client requests across multiple servers
+  -
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_
+  - Filebeat monitors log directories or specific log files and forwards them to either Elasticsearch or Logstash
 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.